pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-6-release/index.md

 ![CI/CD pipeline in action](images/azdo-ci-cd.gif)

 We don't plan to stop here 😍.
-We would love to hear your feedback 🙏 and in the future releases we are already investigating more ways how this experience could be improved and to provide support for GitLab 🤯
+We would love to hear your feedback 🙏 and in future releases we are already investigating more ways how this experience could be improved and to provide support for GitLab 🤯

 ## 🆕 New and better way to scaffold your SPFx project